thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-youtube.md

 ## Get Your YouTube Channel ID {#getchannelid}

 Channel Creator displays all the videos contained within your YouTube channel.
-You will need your Channel ID to configure Channel Creator.
+You need your Channel ID to configure Channel Creator.
 To get your Channel ID:

 1. Log into [YouTube](https://www.youtube.com/).
 2. In the upper-left corner, click the 3-bar icon {% include inline_image.html file="channel-creator-hamburger" type="png" %}.
 Then select **My Channel**.

     {% include image.html  file="channel-creator-my-channel" type="png" alt="My Channel" %}

 3. Copy the ID that appears in the address bar:

     {% include image.html  file="channel-creator-channel-id" type="png" alt="YouTube Channel ID" %}

 You can also view your YouTube Channel ID from your [Advanced Settings page](https://www.youtube.com/account_advanced).
+To get to Adanced Settings, click your profile icon in the upper-right corner, click the **YouTube Settings** icon {% include inline_image.html file="channel-creator-youtube-settings" type="png" %}, and then click **Advanced** in the Name section.
+Your channel ID appears in the Account information section.

-## Get the Developer API Key {#getdevkey}
+## Get the YouTube Developer API Key {#getdevkey}

 Channel Creator needs an API key in order to access your YouTube videos.
+The API key also ensures that other users can't create apps that pull in your video content.
 To get the API key:

 1. Go to the Google Developer Console at [console.developers.google.com](https://console.developers.google.com).
 2. Log into your Google account using the same login that you use for your YouTube account.

-    If you don't have any existing projects, you're directed to the Library tab:
+    If you don't have any existing projects, you're directed to the Library tab (shown in the left sidebar):

     {% include image.html  file="google-developer-console-no-projects" type="png" max-width="600" url="https://console.developers.google.com" caption="Google Developer Console Dashboard" alt="Google Developer Console Dashboard" %}

     If you already have a project, you're directed to the Dashboard tab for the most recent project.

-3. In the upper-left corner, click the **Select a Project** drop-down menu; then click the **+** (plus) button to create a new project.
+3. In the upper-left corner, click the **Select a Project** drop-down menu.
 (If you already have an existing project, the drop-down menu will display a project name instead of **Select a Project**.)
+Then click the **+** (plus) button on the right side of the dialog box to create a new project.

     {% include image.html  file="channel-creator-create-project-fresh" type="png" %}